-We have considerable experience working within the equalities field, helping our clients to deliver better outcomes for all end-users through equality analysis, impact assessments, accessibility advice and project delivery support.
-Our objective is to assist our clients in meeting their statutory requirements, identifying ways in which they can maximise benefits for communities and best meet the needs of potentially vulnerable groups.
+We help our clients deliver better outcomes for all end-users through equality analysis, impact assessments, accessibility advice and project delivery support.
+Our objective is to assist clients in meeting their statutory requirements, identifying ways in which they can maximise benefits for communities and best meet the needs of potentially vulnerable groups.

-Aside from meeting legal responsibilities, conducting equality analysis can have significant benefits for all public and private sector bodies, it forms an important part of programme and project risk management.
-Prior to the delivery phase, it can help to avoid potential pitfalls that typically occur later on in the development process.
-We work in a variety of sectors with a range of clients and help them to build equality seamlessly into their activities by helping them to:
+Aside from meeting legal responsibilities, conducting equality analysis can have significant benefits for public and private sector bodies.
+It forms an important part of programme and project risk management.
+Prior to the delivery phase, it can help avoid potential pitfalls that typically occur later on in the development process.

 - Ensure that services are delivered in a fair and equal way and do not impact negatively upon different communities, especially those who typically experience social exclusion or socio-economic disadvantage.

-- Carefully study proposals through different perspectives and, where possible, refine them to eliminate or minimise any adverse effects and maximise the equality of outcomes.
+- Study proposals through different perspectives and, where possible, refine them to eliminate or minimise any adverse effects and maximise the equality of outcomes.

-- Identify and quantify any positive impacts, thereby helping to promote the project, policy or programme.
+- Identify and quantify any positive impacts, thereby helping promote the project, policy or programme.